Turning Your Technology Projects into Lasting Solutions

 Procurement and vendor onboarding

-Building a new vendor partner relationship
+Building a new vendor-partner relationship

-Change management, learning, and supporting new technology
+Training and supporting new technology

 Utilizing a methodology to document and collaborate throughout your organization and with a partner can create visibility and consensus as you prioritize projects and select the right technology or solution for your needs.
-ImageSource has a trademarked methodology, the ECMECOSYSTEM™, which utilizes the 26+ years of digital transformation and business process automation expertise.
+ImageSource has a trademarked methodology, the ECMECOSYSTEM™, which utilizes 26+ years of digital transformation and business process automation expertise.